• Home

 Exercise

-Exercise can help you gain energy, clear your mind and reduce stress.
-You can choose physical activities involving other people to get all the benefits while also having fun.
+Exercise can help you gain energy, clear your mind, and reduce stress.
+You can choose physical activities involving other people to get all the benefits while having fun.
 Walking, cycling, swimming, football, and dancing are all forms of beneficial exercise.

 Music